Why Students Need Active Learning Spaces

 4. Zone Designs for Large Spaces

 Setting up learning zones within classrooms, media centers, cafeterias and large common areas allow students to move from area to area as activities change during a day.
-Creating zones in multipurpose areas and classrooms allow students a range of choices as their tasks change.
+Creating zones in multipurpose areas and classrooms also allow students a range of choices as their tasks change.
 Enclosed or “cave” zones with beanbags or club chairs provide a quiet zone for individual study.
 “Campfire” or collaborative areas purposefully attract small groups of students as they gather to discuss projects or to share information.
 The analogy of a “watering hole” zone is accomplished with the right furnishings for the purpose of informal social interaction.
 You’ll notice these spaces furnished with bistro tables and booth seating in hallways, cafeterias, outdoor common areas.

 Ongoing research is being conducted on the benefits of classroom furnishings that allow student movement and collaboration, the cornerstone of 21st Century Learning pedagogy.
 New design trends backed by research point to the selection of mobile, flexible furniture that can be adapted to create fluid, multipurpose spaces for large groups, small teams or individual learning activities.